 Ivy began backing up, mumbling something that could’ve been, “Have a good time,” or “Good food tonight,” or “I hope you eat bugs and die…”

 Really, it was quite mumbled, and even she wasn’t sure what she said, and then she was spinning on her heel and heading towards the house, the dirtied paper towels still in her hands.
-She began wringing them in her hands as she walked.
+She began wringing them as she walked.

-“Austin and Tiffany?” she muttered under her breath as she stalked, blinded by rage as she went.
+“Austin and Tiffany?” she muttered under her breath, blinded by rage, slipping on a bit of ice but hardly even noticing.
 “Tiffany?!”
 She could forgive him for anyone but Tiffany.